jefferylgraham/100-days-of-code/log.md

 **Thoughts**: Hopefully my experience with SQL will help me a little on these challenges.
 Starting to see the light at the end of the tunnel.

+### Day 54: Friday, October 12, 2018

+**Today's Progress**: Finished the freeCodeCamp microservices challenges.

+**Thoughts**: The mongoose/mongoDb challenges seemed more straightforward than the node challenges.
+I wonder what that means.
+Tomorrow I start on the projects.
+Maybe.
+Depending on how far I get with the WordPress site.
+Excited about my first hackathon tomorrow!